pdmorrow/journalstat/README.md

 # Journalstat.

+Performance is not a goal!

 Take as input a systemd journal file in binary format, or a directory containing many journal files and produces tablular statistics on the journal contents.
-Supported
-statistics:
+Supported statistics:

   * Most frequently occurring messages.
   * Largest messages.